 Diane McGuinness, Early Reading Instruction

 Beginning Reading Instruction: BRI gives children the necessary tools to handle fresh information.
 New correspondences and words are introduced meticulously, with memory overload avoided at all times.
 Correspondences are normally encountered at least five times on first introduction and a minimum of five more times in subsequent books.
-Only three words and five sounds are introduced in the first books, with ingenious little stories created from these slight beginnings.
+Only three words and five sounds are introduced in the initial stories, with ingenious little plots created from these slight beginnings.

-Letters which dyslexic readers readily confuse – e.g. b, d – p, q – h, n – v, w – are widely separated in the instruction.
+Letters easily confused by dyslexic readers – e.g. b, d – p, q – h, n – v, w – are widely separated in the programme.

-The selection of letter/sound correspondences in the early books facilitates the 'blending' of sounds: those sounds that are particularly easy to blend e.g. /m/ and /s/, are introduced in the first books.
+The selection of letter/sound correspondences in the first stories facilitates the 'blending' of sounds: those sounds that are particularly easy to blend, e.g. /m/ and /s/, are introduced early.

 Dyslexic children are frequently hampered by slow processing.
-BRI helps to speed up processing through careful structuring of the books and word repetition.
-In addition, rereading leads to engagement with all aspects of storytelling, including the encouragement of expressive reading and a marked increase in confidence as well as in fluency.
+BRI helps to speed this up through careful structuring and word repetition.
+In addition, rereading leads to engagement with all aspects of storytelling, including the modelling and encouragement of expressive reading and a marked increase in confidence as well as in fluency.

-The BRI instruction, sound through the word, helps children to develop the habit of directional reading, training the eye muscles to preferentially track from left to right and the brain to preferentially see to the right in peripheral vision.
-For children finding this process difficult, the Notched Card is an effective means of ensuring left-to-right tracking (See BRI-ARI free resources).
+BRI's consistent emphasis on sounding through the word instils the habit of directional reading, training the eye muscles to track from left to right and the brain to see to the right in peripheral vision.
+For children finding this process difficult, the Notched Card is an effective means of ensuring left-to-right tracking (See Resources).

-ARI readers continue with the structured introduction of the code, increasingly focusing on its complexities.
-Each set – suitable for KS1 and KS2 children – continue to bridge the gap between decoding skills and reading for meaning and offer sustained and enjoyable reading practice.
+ARI (Advanced Reading Instruction) readers continue with the structured introduction of the English Alphabetic Code, increasingly focusing on its complexities.
+Each Level – suitable for KS1 and KS2 children – continues to bridge the gap between decoding skills and reading for meaning and offers sustained and enjoyable reading practice.

 MRI: Mature Reading Instruction

-MRI approaches instructional, narrative and language-rich elements of reading within over 70+ vibrant and witty stories.
-The five sets provide students with many chances to practise their skills and have the opportunity for sustained reading.
+MRI approaches instructional, narrative and language-rich elements of reading within over eighty poems, plays and stories.
+The five Levels instil good decoding practices whilst offering the opportunity for sustained reading.